12 Best Customer Service Software for 2025: Deliver Fast & Seamless Support

 • Some users feel the software lacks advanced customization options for ticket fields and workflows

-• A free plan is available with limited features.
-Paid plans start from $19/user/month.
+Pricing: Paid plans start from $19/user/month.

 3. HappyFox – Best for Insightful Reports & Analytics

-Image source: HappyFox Support
+Image Source: HappyFox Support

 HappyFox is an omnichannel help desk software that helps you manage customer inquiries from various platforms in one place.